 - Place meat, bacon side up, in a shallow roasting pan.
-Insert meat thermometer into meat, not stuffing.
-Bake, uncovered, at 350° until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
+Insert thermometer into meat, not stuffing.
+Bake, uncovered, at 350° until meat reaches desired doneness (for medium-rare, the thermometer should read 145°; medium, 160°; well-done, 170°).
 Remove from oven; let stand for 15 minutes.
 Remove toothpicks.
 Yield: 10-12 servings.

 "I cannot wait to make this!
 I'll be serving mine with Aligot (French-style mashed potatoes).
 Do you take the toothpicks out while you are carving?
 As the bacon is covering the roast, I can only imagine it is up to the carver to remember that there are toothpicks and to remove them"

 "I don't usually write reviews but I have just served this to my wife of 13 years and her first words were .... "this is orgasmic!!!" did it with a 1lb fillet cooked for 25 mins and rested for 10 mins.
 It was the best meal I have had for bloody ages !!!!
 Served with mange tout and potato dauphinouis.
 Bloody awesome"